sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-pipeline-for-continuous-deployment.md

      |Warnings Threshold|N/A|200|
      |Ignore Empty Documentation|N/A| Check|

-     Finally, the stage will like this.
+     Finally, the stage will be like this.

      ![][pipeline_stages_tutorial]